 - Works closely on small R&D microbiology team conducting analytical and microbiological testing and testing procedures on new and current products.

-- Responsible for collecting, labelling, performing accurate testing of samples, and properly documenting/reporting the results.
+- Responsible for collecting, labeling, performing accurate testing of samples, and properly documenting/reporting the results.

-- Keeps in constant contact with manufacturers, plants and copackers regarding holds and releases of product in testing.
+- Keeps in constant contact with manufacturers, plants, and copackers regarding holds and releases of products in testing.

 - Conduct projects/studies to identify local emerging public health issues or modify testing methods.

 - Conducted qualitative assay: Nucleic acid amplification test (NAAT).

 - Monitor efficiency of the lab and recommend quality improvement changes as appropriate.

 - Working with QA members to set up a lab tracking system to determine specimen capacity and QC trends.